-5 If all family members are not either citizens or eligible immigrants, the family will be required to pay a higher prorated rent.
+&lt;sup>5 If all family members are not either citizens or eligible immigrants, the family will be required to pay a higher pro-rated rent.

-- 1) demonstrate to DHA's satisfaction that the family member who formerly abused alcohol no longer abuses or misuses alcohol; and - 2) have successfully completed a supervised alcohol rehabilitation program licensed and approved by Texas Commission on Alcohol and Drug Abuse (TCADA)6; or - 3) are presently participating in a supervised alcohol rehabilitation program. - i.
-Agree not to smoke or to permit family and household members, guests, and other persons under tenant's control to smoke anywhere on DHA property except for designated smoking areas. - 2.
+- 2) have successfully completed a supervised alcohol rehabilitation program licensed and approved by Texas Commission on Alcohol and Drug Abuse (TCADA); or - 3) are presently participating in a supervised alcohol rehabilitation program. - Agree not to smoke or to permit family and household members, guests, and other persons under tenant's control to smoke anywhere on DHA property except for designated smoking areas. - 2.
 For multifamily Section 8 project-based units and Housing Tax Credit properties ONLY, no assistance will be provided to any family whose sole adult member is enrolled as a student in an institution of higher education, unless that student meets one of the criteria below.
 If a student does not meet at least one of these criteria, but can prove independence from parents under HUD rules, then the student would meet HUD's student eligibility criteria.
 If an ineligible student applies for, or is a member of an existing household receiving Section 8 assistance, the assistance for the household will not be prorated and will be terminated.
 Criteria that may possibly qualify a student for housing include: - a.
 Student is over the age of 24, or - b.
 Is a veteran of the United States Military service, or - c.
 Is married, or - d.
 Has a dependent child, or - e.
 Is a person with disabilities receiving Section 8 assistance as of 11/30/2005, or - f.
 Is individually eligible or has parents who, individually or jointly, are eligible on the basis of income to receive Section 8 assistance, or - g.
-Is living with parents who are receiving Section 8 assistance. - h.
+Is living with his or her parents who are receiving Section 8 assistance. - h.
 Is classified as vulnerable youth.
-A student meets HUD's definition of a vulnerable youth when: - 1) The individual is an orphan, in foster care, or a ward of the court or was an orphan, in foster care, or a ward of the court at any time when the individual was 13 years of age or older, or - 2) The individual is, or was immediately prior to attaining the age of majority, an emancipated minor or in legal guardianship as determined by a court of competent jurisdiction in the individual's State of legal residence, or - 3) The individual has been verified during the school year in which the application is submitted, as either an unaccompanied youth who is a homeless child or youth (as such terms are defined in section 725 of the McKinney-Vento Homeless Assistance Act7), or unaccompanied, at risk of homelessness, and self-supporting, by
+A student meets HUD's definition of a vulnerable youth when: - 1) The individual is an orphan, in foster care, or a ward of the court or was an orphan, in foster care, or a ward of the court at any time when the individual was 13 years of age or older, or - 2) The individual is, or was immediately prior to attaining the age of majority, an emancipated minor or in legal guardianship as determined by a court of competent jurisdiction in the individual's State of legal residence, or - 3) The individual has been verified during the school year in which the application is submitted, as either an unaccompanied youth who is a homeless child or youth (as such terms are defined in section 725 of the McKinney-Vento Homeless Assistance Act), or unaccompanied, at risk of homelessness, and self-supporting, by - i.
+A local educational agency homeless liaison, designated pursuant to the McKinney-Vento Homeless Assistance Act; or - ii.
+The director of a program funded under the Runaway and Homeless Youth Act or a designee of the director; or - iii.
+The director of a program funded under subtitle B of title IV of the McKinney-Vento Homeless Assistance Act (relating to emergency (Shelter grants) or a designee of the director; or - iv.
+A financial aid administrator; or - v.
+The individual is a student for whom a financial aid administrator makes a documented determination of independence by reason of other unusual circumstances.

-6 If the applicant entering DHA's program is from another state, DHA will verify the applicant has successfully completed a state approved supervised program from the applicant's state of origin.
+&lt;sup>6 If the applicant entering DHA's program is from another state, DHA will verify the applicant has successfully completed a state approved supervised program from the applicant's state of origin.

-7 42 U.S.C.
+&lt;sup>7 42 U.S.C.
 11431 et seq.